Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 ---

 ## Introduction
 Batch Normalization (BN) has been empirically found to allow deep neural nets (NN) to train faster and more stably (less sensitive to the choice of initialization).
-However, the exact theoretical benefit of the batch norm layer has always been more blurry.
-The original paper from 2015 [^1] attributes the success to resolving the problem of internal covariate shift (ICS), but as we will see it fails to explain many important behaviours of the NN.
-Subsequently, in 2019, there is another paper [^2] that argues that instead of resolving the ICS, BN's true benefit is making the optimization landscape smoother.
+However, the exact benefit of the batch norm layer has always been more blurry.
+The original paper from 2015 [^1] attributes the success to resolving the problem of internal covariate shift (ICS), but as we will see it fails to explain the full picture.
+Subsequently, in 2019, there is another paper [^2] that argues instead of resolving the ICS, BN's true benefit is making the optimization landscape smoother.